ionic-team/ionic-framework/core/src/foundations/README.md

 - Elevation
 - Z-index

-Using [Style Dictionary](https://amzn.github.io/style-dictionary/), these tokens generate 3 files inside `core/src/foundations`:
+Using [Style Dictionary](https://amzn.github.io/style-dictionary/), these tokens generate 2 files inside `core/src/foundations`:

-- `ionic.root.scss` - native CSS Custom Properties inside a `:root` element.
 - `ionic.vars.scss` - SCSS variables, based on the native ones, that are used internally on all CSS/SCSS code.
 - `ionic.utility.scss` - list of utility classes based on each Design Token.